Harmonic spinors and local deformations of the metric: Proof of Theorem

-\begin{proof}[Proof of Theorem \ref{main_thm} in the case $n\in\{3,4\}$] In these cases the argument works almost the same, except that we can only conclude that $S^n$ is obtained from $N \amalg (-M)$ by surgeries of codimension at least $2$, see \cite[VII, Theorem 3]{Kirby_89} for $n=3$ and \cite[VIII, Proposition 3.1]{Kosinski_93} for $n=4$.
+\begin{proof} In these cases the argument works almost the same, except that we can only conclude that $S^n$ is obtained from $N \amalg (-M)$ by surgeries of codimension at least $2$, see \cite[VII, Theorem 3]{Kirby_89} for $n=3$ and \cite[VIII, Proposition 3.1]{Kosinski_93} for $n=4$.
 To take care of surgeries of codimension $2$ we use \cite[Theorem 1.2]{Ammann_Dahl_Humbert_09}.
 Since this surgery construction affects the Riemannian metric only in a small neighborhood of the surgery sphere we can finish the proof as described in the case $n\geq 5$. \end{proof}

 Alternatively, it is straight-forward to adapt the perturbation proof by Maier~\cite{Maier_97} to prove Theorem \ref{main_thm} in dimensions $3$ and $4$.